siddiqian/dntstores-ecommerce/README.md

 * Go to frontend and run this command "npm run build".
 * Go to backend/server.js and uncomment all comments.
 * Then follow the standard procedure of deploying a node js app to heroku.
+# Contact Me
+I am more than glad if you contact me in case of any query developer.siddiqian@gmail.com